 A bright and sweet cobbler with blueberries is a perfect treat for summer (or any season!).
-It’s fresh and juicy and bursting with tangy berry flavors baked into every bite.
-You can make this easy Bisquick blueberry cobbler recipe in 30 minutes with fresh or frozen blueberries or canned blueberry pie filling.
+It’s fresh, juicy, and bursting with tangy berry flavors baked into every bite.
+This easy Bisquick blueberry cobbler recipe takes 30 minutes to make with fresh or frozen blueberries or canned blueberry pie filling.

-Most cobbler recipes, including this Bisquick Blueberry Cobbler recipe, only take about 30 minutes to bake.
-So you are spending less time in the kitchen and more time enjoying the season!
+Most cobbler recipes, including this Bisquick blueberry cobbler recipe, take only 30 minutes to bake, so you spend less time in the kitchen and more time enjoying the season!

-Speaking of the season: If possible, I prefer to use fresh blueberries when they are in season.
-However, you absolutely can make this delicious blueberry cobbler any time of the year.
+Speaking of the season: if possible, I prefer to use fresh blueberries when they are in season.
+However, you can make this delicious blueberry cobbler any time of the year with frozen berries.

-This simple cobbler recipe is so easy to use fresh or frozen blueberries, blueberry pie filling, or even canned blueberries.
-Or make a fruit cobbler with peaches, strawberries, blackberries, or cherries!
+This simple cobbler recipe is so easy to use with fresh or frozen blueberries, blueberry pie filling, or even canned blueberries.
+You can also make a fruit cobbler with Bisquick and peach cobbler, a peach cobbler cake recipe, a cobbler made with Bisquick, blackberries, or cherries!

-Using Bisquick keeps the recipe nearly effortless, but you can also use my 3 ingredients rolled biscuits or drop biscuits for a homemade topping.
+Using Bisquick makes the recipe nearly effortless, but you can also use my 3 ingredient biscuits recipe or biscuit recipe with self rising flour for a homemade biscuit topping without any baking mix.

 Ingredient Notes and Substitutions

-- Blueberries – you can use fresh or frozen blueberries for this recipe.
-You can also use canned blueberries, but drain them first and increase the amount of cornstarch to 2 Tbps.
+- Blueberries—this recipe can be made with fresh or frozen blueberries.
+You can also use canned blueberries.
+Drain and rinse them well and increase the cornstarch to 2 tablespoons.
+See the recipe for blueberry pie filling.

-- Lemon juice – This enhances the flavor of the blueberries.
-You can also add a teaspoon of freshly grated lemon zest for a pop of flavor.
+- Lemon juice enhances the flavor of the blueberries.
+For a pop of flavor, you can also add a teaspoon of freshly grated lemon zest.

-- Sugar – We used regular sugar but you can use Splenda sugar (baking).
+- Sugar – we recommend regular granulated sugar, but you can use Splenda for baking.
 Do not use regular Splenda, as the fruit cobbler will not thicken properly.
-Instead, use 1/2 regular Splenda and 1/2 sugar.
+Instead, use a 1/2 regular Splenda and 1/2 sugar blend.

-- Original Bisquick mix – This recipe calls for Bisquick, but you can make your own homemade biscuit mix to substitute for this boxed baking mix.
+- Original Bisquick mix – you can make your own homemade Bisquick mix to substitute for this boxed baking mix.

-- Milk – You can use whole milk or 2% milk.
+- Milk – use whole milk or 2% milk.

 - Cast iron skillet or casserole dish